Import pets and animals

 Concessions on imported pets

-If you're moving here for the first time or returning after more than 21 months away you may not have to pay GST and other charges if you can prove you have the right to live in New Zealand and that you’ve owned and personally cared for the animals prior to their arrival in New Zealand for a minimum of 12 months.
-However, a transaction fee of $49.81 will apply for this animal animal to be imported.
+If you're moving here for the first time or returning after more than 21 months away you may not have to pay GST and other charges if you can prove you have the right to live in New Zealand and that you’ve owned and personally cared for the animals prior to their arrival in New Zealand.
+However, a transaction fee of $49.81 will apply for this animal to be imported.

 You can prove you are allowed to live here with a: